neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 ---
 title: Manage multiple database environments
 subtitle: Learn how to create and manage multiple database environments with Neon and Flyway
 enableTableOfContents: true
+updatedOn: '2023-11-24T19:55:37.121Z'
 ---

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.